P Prentice

 Licensing in Arizona — the actual rule

 Verify with the official authority: Licensing rules change.
-Treat this page as a starting point, then verify current hours, exams, fees, reciprocity, and local add-ons with the Arizona Registrar of Contractors (AZ ROC) and your apprenticeship sponsor before you apply, pay tuition, or accept a sponsor claim.
+Treat this page as a starting point, then verify current hours, exams, fees, reciprocity, and local add-ons with Arizona ROC, your local jurisdiction, and your apprenticeship sponsor before you apply, pay tuition, or accept a sponsor claim.

 How to apply (the actual sequence)